pescuma/swt-paperclips/net.sf.paperclips.examples/README.txt

 to be imported as a plugin project in your Eclipse IDE.

 Requirements:
-* Java 5.0 (code named "Tiger") or later.
+* Java 1.4 or later.
-* SWT 3.0 or later.
-SWT 3.2M3 or later is required if you use the ScalePrint or RotatePrint classes.
-PaperClips may work on earlier versions of SWT but I have not tested this.
+* SWT 3.2 or later.
 SWT may be downloaded at http://www.eclipse.org/swt/.
 * The net.sf.paperclips plugin must be available in the classpath (for regular java apps) or in the plugins folder of your target platform (for Eclipse apps).